 Chalet Camille is a superb free-standing chalet is a fantastic location in Tignes Le Lavachet, only 30m from the piste and the Paquis and Chaudanne ski lifts.
 There is also a hot tub and sauna to ease muscles after a day on the mountain.
 Next door to the Chalet Isabelle they are in an ideal situation for quick and easy access to the large ski area.

 Chalet Chardonnet has a perfect location just on the lakeside, with handy access to the ski lifts.
 The Tovière gondola is just a short walk away or if you wish to start skiing in Val Claret then the regular ski shuttle bus service stops just outside the chalet.

 Chalet Isabelle is a superb free-standing chalet in a fantastic location in Tignes Le Lavachet, only 30m from the piste and the Paquis and Chaudanne ski lifts.
 This chalet has a hot tub to ease muscles after a hard day on the mountain.
 The chalet is in an ideal situation for quick and easy access to the large ski area and is next door to the Chalet Camille.

-Located in the Rosset area of Tignes, we are delighted to feature these brand new suites and apartments.
-Finished to a very high standard with a ‘New Mexico’ theme, they boast large picture windows providing wonderful views of Tignes and the mountains.
+Located in the Rosset area of Tignes and finished to a very high standard with a ‘New Mexico’ theme, this property boasts large picture windows providing wonderful views of Tignes and the mountains.